 Algorithms and Binary - the problem solving and mathematics that under-pin the subject.

 The second element of the course are the skills involved in the subject.
 This will mostly comprise of programming projects which will allow students to really explore their ability to program.
-It is important in the GCSE that students are confident in their coding ability for the coursework unit which is worth 20% of the final grade.
 The practical skills learnt will be:

-- HTML and CSS important programming skills and knowledge for web-design - Python programming using 'Python', the chosen programming language for various mini projects, to enhance the student's skills in the language. - Databases creating and using databases
+- HTML and CSS important programming skills and knowledge for web-design - Python programming using 'Python', the chosen programming language for various mini projects, to enhance the student's skills in the language. - Visual Basic Creating and coding interfaces and forms